ameykshirsagar/cordova-plugin-mqtt/README.md

 Updates:

-1. Native Support for iOS & Windows (UWP only)
-2. New API
+1. On receiving the payload, there will be a base64 version of binary data along with string payload and many other options in listen methods.
+2. Resolution of bugs
 3. SSL/TLS support on Android, iOS & Windows
 4. Better config validation.
-5. Resolution of bugs

 cordova-plugin-mqtt is plugin for building MQTT client for multiple platforms in Apache Cordova.
 Currently Android platform is present and next support is planned for iOS & Windows Phone.